barnabywalker/kewr/README.md

 Functions in this package all start with a prefix specifying what action you want to perform and a suffix referring to the resource.

-Three of the resources (POWO, WCVP, and IPNI) are databases storing flora, taxonomic, or nomenclatural information.
+Four of the resources (POWO, WCVP, IPNI, and ToL) are databases storing flora, taxonomic, nomenclatural, or genetic information.
 These three resources all have a `search_*` and `lookup_*`.

 ### Retrieving records